Lambrie/Lambrie.github.io/_posts/2020-07-30-list-slices.md

 {% include in_post_advertisements.html %}

 #### Get a single item from a list
 How to get a single item from a list.
-I will not consider it to be a slice as it does not followin the slice convention, but it is technically stil a small slice.
+I will not consider it to be a slice as it does not follow the slice convention, but it is technically still a small slice.
 {% highlight python %}
 lst = [1,2,3,4,5,6,7,8,9,10]
 {% endhighlight %}